YakovL/-git-github/cloning.md

 Now "official" is not a conventional name for a repo.
 Instead, usually one of the following names are used: `origin` or `upstream`.
 The latter is a preferrable name when the repo is an actively updated central repo (not our fork).
-If it's our fork or we don't expect it to get updated or we're not going to make any changes of our own (why limit ourselves?), naming it `origin` is fine.
+If it's our fork or we don't expect it to get updated (a bold assumption) or we're not going to make any changes of our own (why limit ourselves?), naming it `origin` is fine.
 Note that we're pulling only the `master` branch here while we may fetch all of them instead:

     git fetch --all